Our 360°approach to rainforest conservation

 Our Solutions

-In collaboration with local and indigenous communities, we lead a diverse range of conservation, restoration, and biodiversity management programs that conserve forests, restore degraded forest, and protect the many endangered and vulnerable species that live within these forests-- from Mantled howler monkeys, to Andean bears, river turtles to the immense diversity of bird, amphibian, insect, and plant life that live across the Amazon and the Tumbes-Choco Magdalena and Tropical Andes biodiversity hotspots.
-Many projects also include long term restoration and regeneration of degraded forest landscapes, land and resource management plans, monitoring and more.
+In collaboration with local and indigenous communities, we lead a diverse range of conservation, restoration, and biodiversity management programs that conserve forests, restore degraded forest, and protect the many endangered and vulnerable species that live within these them-- from Andean spectacled bears, frogs and butterflies to the immense diversity of bird, amphibian, insect, and plant life that live across the Amazon and Tropical Andes biodiversity hotspots.

 Creating Long Term Impact

-This prong is often what people imagine
+This prong is often what people imagine:

 - Sustainable management of forest ecosystems